2019 Malaysian Athletics

 BIG EARLY JUMP FOR HAKIMI

 SEA Games champion Muhd Hakimi Ismail of Malaysia leaps 16.47 +3.1 windy, with legit jumps of 16.02 and 16.01.
-This means Mark Harry Aloto Diones still has the lead for now with 16.08 (+0.4) at the PNO in the SEA Ranking for men’s Triple Jump.
+However, this means Mark Harry Aloto Diones still has the lead for now with 16.08 (+0.4) at the PNO in the SEA Ranking for men’s Triple Jump.

 SEA Nations Upset over SEA Games Organizers excluding long-distance events and walks from SEA Games 2019